benscott/scratchpads-training/content/taxon-descriptions.rst

 .. figure:: /_static/AddDescription.jpg

-3. Add the taxon name into the *Taxonomic Name* field
+3. Add the taxon name into the *Taxonomic Name* field (this will autocomplete once you start typing)

 4. Fill the fields as needed.
 Use the *Morphology* field for the actual morphological description of the taxon and *Diagnostic Description*